The 8 Best VPN for VoIP in 2023

 CyberGhost is a Romania-based VPN provider that protects its users’ data from online surveillance and censorship.
 Since 2011, the company has been preventing shady organizations and actors who wish to maliciously profit off of personal information.
 With CyberGhost, users can mask their IP address by connecting to one of over 5,700 VPN servers located in 90 countries, keeping their web traffic anonymous and secure.

 ExpressVPN is a British-based company whose VPN solution lets users securely and anonymously browse the web and access blocked worldwide content from anywhere.
 The company currently hosts over 3,000 VPN servers, with 160 server locations in 94 countries across the globe, and users have the option to switch between servers whenever they want.
-Users can hide their IP address from potentially malicious actors and enjoy anonymous web surfing, unlocked regional content, and unthrottled data speeds.
+Users can hide their IP addresses from potentially malicious actors and enjoy anonymous web surfing, unlocked regional content, and unthrottled data speeds.

 IPVanish is a USA-based virtual private network provider founded in 2012 that was recently acquired in 2019 by J2 Global.
 The vendor offers VPN software and applications for desktop and mobile devices, including Windows, macOS, iOS, Android, Linux, ChromeOS and Amazon devices; in addition, IPVanish also offers VPN software for routers.
 IPVanish currently operates over 1,300 servers in more than 75 global locations, with a majority of its servers located in North America and Europe.